cljoly/readme-in-static-site/README.md

 ### More

 See the [input file (typically on GitHub)](https://github.com/cljoly/readme-in-static-site/blob/main/test.md) and the [output of the script](https://github.com/cljoly/readme-in-static-site/blob/main/test_output.md).
-You can find another real word [README](https://github.com/cljoly/telescope-repo.nvim/blob/master/README.md) converted to a [webpage](https://joly.pw/telescope-repo-nvim/) (this gives an other example of asciinema conversion using a Hugo shortcode).
+You can find another real word [README](https://github.com/cljoly/telescope-repo.nvim/blob/master/README.md) converted to a [webpage](https://joly.pw/telescope-repo-nvim/) (this gives another example of asciinema conversion using a Hugo shortcode).

 ## Transformations Reference

-The transformations are driven by html comments, so that you can have different results when comments are ignored (e.g. in your GitHub README) and after executing the script on your markdown file.
+The transformations are driven by HTML comments, so that you can have different results when comments are ignored (e.g. in your GitHub README) and after executing the script on your markdown file.

 ### Escaping